Use Case

 Plan fit

 Pro is the default fit for solo support operators.
-Team is the fit when 2-10 people share the inbox and need synced workflow profiles plus audit log.
+Team is the fit when 2-10 people share the inbox and need synced workflow profiles.

 Self-host vs Cloud

 Self-host the OSS package if you want to define support_inbox profiles locally without the AI brain.
-Use hosted when smart_search + catch_me_up matter more than transport ownership (scheduled morning DM is rolling out Q2 2026).
+Use hosted when AI summaries and action-item extraction matter more than transport ownership.

 Premium fit